totem/totem.github.io/README.md

 * Deployer creates fleet unit files for the application and submits the job to fleet daemon (running on CoreOS clusteR).
 On successul deploy, deployer promotes the current deployment by updating the yoda proxy configuration stored in etcd.

 ### [Application Deployment](deployment.md)
+Here is a sample application deployed using Totem in Amazon EC2 infrastructure.
 ![](http://www.gliffy.com/go/publish/image/7051027/L.png)

 ## Reporting Bugs / Feature Requests